CLE: Stress Management for Attorneys: Ethical Traps for the Unwary

 The American Bar Association Model Rules 1.1, 1.2, 1.3, and 1.4 address the relationship a lawyer has with his or her client.
 From competence and diligence to adequacy and quality of communication with a client, a lawyer’s ability to meet these duties can become impaired when a lawyer suffers from chronic stress.
 This course addresses what constitutes chronic stress, the many ways lawyers unknowingly suffer from chronic stress, and the ethical arenas and specific ethical duties that are often violated as a result of chronic stress.

 Francine Tone is available to present this program to private firms or any attorney group or association.
-Francine Tone, an approved provider #18410, has submitted this course to the State Bar of California for approval for One (1) Hour of minimum continuing education, including the subfield Competence.
-Approval is pending.
+California MCLE Certificates will be provided by Francine Tone, an approved provider #18410, who certifies this activity has been approved for 1 Hour continuing education by the State Bar of California in the subfield: Substance Abuse/Mental Illness.

 Available On-Demand at Lawline.com.
 This program was delivered to the Phi Alpha Delta Law Fraternity at is August 2020 Biennial Convention.